September 15, 2019 by jas 🍦🍪

 If, after we ask how we can help, and the caregiver does not know, we can brainstorm to generate ideas of who can help…even a neighbor who might get involved for a few moments.
 Keep notes for future emergencies.

-It is more difficult when the caregiver does not know what they need.
-Generally, that is when the professional support team, a medical or psychology team, a specialty group related to the illness the caregiver is dealing with should be called in, but by the doctor or another lead person in the caregiver’s chain of care.
+A professional support team, a medical or psychology team, or a specialty group related to the illness the caregiver is dealing with might be contacted by an association counselor.

 In a support role we might not have to do more than help figure out what might be needed and then suggest the appropriate organizations that give the type help the caregiver requires.
 We might also find someone else who can step in and carry on where we left off.
 We, alone, can do only what we can for them.

 If we have more time or more specialized training, then we might have better resources to draw from and more advanced skills and knowledge that could be useful at this point.

 We can always add to these gathered resource lists, but they are helpful to have handy.